Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - DORA metrics (delivery cycle time, change failure rate): unchanged

-Here's why: You gave developers a 2–3x multiplier, but the bottleneck shifted.
-It's no longer coding—it's code review.
+Here's what happened: you gave developers a 2–3x multiplier, but the bottleneck shifted.
+It's no longer coding — it's code review.
 Your reviewers are drowning in PRs.
 Each one contains more code that needs scrutiny.
 Cycle time doesn't improve.
 Delivery doesn't accelerate.
-You build a backlog of waiting-to-be-reviewed work instead of a backlog of shipped features.
+You've built a backlog of waiting-to-be-reviewed work instead of a pipeline of shipped features.

 Josh Anderson, an engineering leader who built a production app with Claude Code, describes the core challenge: "After 50 years in this industry, we still can't get requirements right every time.
 AI doesn't fix this—it amplifies it."
-What he means: AI exposes organizational friction that was hidden when developers moved slowly.
-If your review process is slow, AI just makes the queue longer.
+AI exposes organizational friction that was hidden when developers moved slowly.
+If your review process was already slow, AI just makes the queue longer.

 The first rule of Claude Code adoption: fix your bottleneck before you scale.
 If reviews are the constraint, invest in async review practices.
 If architecture is, codify standards in CLAUDE.md and hooks.
 If testing is, automate gates.
 Then Claude Code multiplies everything downstream.